jmastic/jmastic.github.io/lyrics/blackpink_tally.md

 Everybody tells me to play nice
 Everybody judge, but looking twice
-But my body don't belong to, nah-uh-uh, none of them though And I'm not gonna change 'cause you say so
+But my body don't belong to, nah-uh-uh none of them though
+And I'm not gonna change 'cause you say so

 I say "fuck it" when I feel it